hyperledger-archives/indy-sdk/doc/migration-guide.md

 ### Ledger API mapping
 There are four types of changes in Ledger API:
 * Added new transaction builders for Revocation support
-* Added new transaction builders for Node support
+* Added new transaction builders for Pool support
-* Added parsers of transaction responses related to Anoncreds API
+* Added parsers of transaction responses related to entities participating in Anoncreds
-* Changed format of some transaction builders
+* Changed params of some transaction builders

 <table>
   <th>v1.3.0 - Ledger API</th>